 How is the LEAP assistance amount calculated?

-The energy assistance benefit varies depending on a variety of factors, including the primary heating costs of your home, the amount of the LEAP Program funding and applications received.
+The energy assistance benefit varies depending on a variety of factors, including the primary heating costs of your home, total household income, the amount of the LEAP Program funding and applications received.
 LEAP pays the highest benefits to those with the highest primary heating fuel costs.

 Is the LEAP assistance amount sent directly to me?